quincyjo/scala-json-path/README.md

 declaration.

 Functions must be both pure and safe to evaluate, as evaluating a JSON path is guaranteed to be error free.
-All error handling is when parsing a JSON path, and thus parsing fails if an expression is malformed.
+All error handling is handled when parsing a JSON path, and thus parsing fails if an expression is malformed.

 ```
 scala> jsonPath"$$[?value(@.foo)]"